 Great to keep on the bedside table or to pop into your bag.
 I fly fairly frequently long-haul (and more frequently short-haul), and it’s an absolute in-flight essential for settling down for sleep.
 Pair that with my trusty Shure IEMs and I can conk out even with an army of crying babies on board.

-I usually stock up on MegRhythm Steam Hot Eye Mask on Amazon Japan — 2 boxes of 14 masks (so you get 28 altogether) in Lavender-Sage is just ¥1,920 (international shipping via AmazonGlobal).
+I usually stock up on MegRhythm Gentle Steam Eye Mask on Amazon Japan — 2 boxes of 14 masks (so you get 28 altogether) in Lavender-Sage is just ¥1,920 (international shipping via AmazonGlobal).
 It’s the lineup’s most popular mask in Japan.
-Alternatively, a box of 14 is $13.96 from YesStyle.
+Alternatively, a box of 14 is US$13.96 from YesStyle.